I tried setting up correlation between traces and logs in CloudWatch Application Signals

 The "log sending" feature is only supported in pino v7 and later.

-The latest version of Pino is 10.3.1.
-Therefore, if you don't specify a version, you'll end up using a Pino version that the zero-code instrumentation library doesn't support.
+The latest Pino version is 10.3.1.
+Therefore, if you don't specify a version, you'll be using a version of Pino that the zero-code instrumentation library doesn't support.

-When Pino's zero-code instrumentation is working properly, trace_id and span_id are added as follows:
+When Pino's zero-code instrumentation is working correctly, trace_id and span_id are added as follows:

 {